List of Hewlett-Packard products: Entry-level servers

 Entry-level servers used either the NetServer or ProLiant brands.
 The NetServer line of servers were discontinued following the merger with Compaq in 2002, with the then-newly acquired ProLiant line of servers succeeding it afterwards.
 The ProLiant line of servers was then acquired by Hewlett Packard Enterprise in 2015 after HP split up into two separate companies.

+ProLiant servers made by Compaq from 1993–2002 came with utilities such as SmartStart and Insight Manager among others, which applied to all pre-merger ProLiant models.
+Post-merger ProLiant models made by HP (and later HPE) kept the aforementioned utilities for a few years until they were replaced with their HP/HPE equivalents following HP's acquisition of Compaq in 2002; the Insight Manager for example was replaced with HP Systems Insight Manager and HP/HPE Insight Management Agents around 2002–2003 while SmartStart was offered until the ProLiant Gen8 models in 2012.

-ProLiant servers originally made by Compaq from 1993–2002 included the company's own SmartStart and Insight Management Agents, among others.
-HP-branded ProLiant entry-level servers, despite using the ProLiant name however, are based on that of HP's former NetServer line from 1993–2002 (specifically the tc series) and as such do not come with the aforementioned management tools.
-This applies to all other post-merger ProLiant models made by HP (and later HPE), especially after acquiring Compaq in 2002.
+The entry-level ProLiant servers made by HP after the 2002 merger were unrelated to the previous ProLiant models offered by Compaq despite using the ProLiant name, as they were based on HP's former NetServer line from 1993–2002 (these models were specifically based on the NetServer tc series) and never came shipped with the aforementioned utilities that were formerly provided by Compaq, which also applies to all other post-merger ProLiant models made by HP (and later HPE), especially after acquiring Compaq in 2002.